School Development Plan

 It will be evidence based and clearly linked to the school’s policies and action plans, but these do not have to be included in the actual SDP document itself.
 It should be a living document that all members of staff will use as a reference point in evaluating, developing and improving their work.

 The SDP need not be an extensive document.
 It is important that the SDP keeps a close focus on pupils, their learning and improving the outcomes they achieve.
+It maps our planned improvement priorities for a 3 year period.

 Roles & Responsibilities